couchbaselabs/docs-ng/content/couchbase-lite/cbl-ios/cbl-ios-4200-documents.markdown

 If later on you want to retrieve the contents of the document, you need to obtain the `CBLDocument` object representing it and then get the contents from that object.

-You can get the `CBLDocument` in the any of the following ways:
+You can get the `CBLDocument` in the following ways:

  * You might know its ID (maybe you kept it in memory, maybe you got it from `NSUserDefaults` or even from a property of another document), in which case you can call `[database documentWithID:]`.